What's On in France 2022

 JAZZ IN COUTANCES

 “Jazz under the Apple Trees” in Coutances, Normandy, features lots of unique experiences, creations, special evenings, headliners, new discoveries, jazz in all its diversity as well as a stage for amateur musicians...The very eclectic line-up ranges from “New Orleans" jazz to electronic music & also includes many street performances.
-Normally runs from 25th May till 1st June but cancelled this year.
+Runs from 20th May till 28th May.

 NUITS DE FOURVIERE